 Jennies Soccer Camps

-Four-time MIAA Coach of the Year, Lewis Theobald, enters his sixth season as head coach at Central Missouri with an impressive 79-16-8 record.
-He recorded more wins in his first three seasons than any other coach in school history.
-Theobald, currently tied with Jennies’ soccer first ever head coach Al lantorno with 79 wins, is one victory away from becoming the all-time winningest coach in Jennies’ soccer history.
+The eight-time MIAA and four-time region Coach of the Year, enters the 2017 season with an impressive 172-27-18 record.
+He recorded more wins in his first three seasons than any other coach in school history and is the all-time winningest coach in Jennies’ soccer history.

 Central Missouri finished the 2011 season with a 19-2-0 overall mark, participating in the NCAA Tournament for the second consecutive season and fifth time in program history.
 The Jennies went 8-0-0 in the MIAA, capturing the conference regular season title and the tournament title.
 Central Missouri had 11 selected to the All-MIAA Teams, four All-Region honorees and one Daktronics All-American in Rhodes.